raquelxmoss/cycle-keys/README.md

 `Keys.down()` - returns a stream of keydown events.
 `Keys.up()` - returns a stream of keyup events.
 `Keys.press()` - returns a stream of keypress events.
+`Keys.isDown(key)` - returns a stream of booleans, `true` if the given key is currently _down_, `false` if the given key is currently _up_.
+Must be called with a key argument.

-All methods take an optional key argument.
+All methods take a key argument.
 Calling a method with a key argument will return a stream of key events filtered to that particular key.

 ```js
 // return a stream of all keypresses